suncoast-devs/handbook/lessons/cs-classes-simple-database/lecture.md

 ---

-# Add the code to show all the employees
+# Add the code to show all of the employees

 ```csharp
 // Loop through each employee